steevelaquitaine/projInference/README.md

 # projInference

-Design an experiment in which human subjects make statistical inference, analyse and model the behavior
+Analyse and model human inference behavior in a task in which optimality requires exploiting knowledge of stimulus statistics to improve estimation.

+Task
+To run the task git clone the project and follow the instructions given in .../priorTask/README.txt